Wild quotient surface singularities whose dual graphs are not star-shaped: Hermitian curves and special -groups

 \proof Polynomials over $k$ of the form $T^{q^2}+T$ or $T^q-T-\lambda$ are separable, so the statement about the order follows.
 For $q\neq 2$, the full automorphism group $\Aut(C)$ has order $q^3(q^3+1)(q^2-1)$, according to \cite{Stichtenoth 1973a}, Hauptsatz.

-Note that for $q=2$, the curve $C$ is the supersingular elliptic curve in characteristic two, and then the group of automorphism fixing the origin has order $24$.
+Note that for $q=2$, the curve $C$ is the supersingular elliptic curve in characteristic two, and then the group of automorphisms fixing the origin has order $24$.
 So $G$ is a Sylow-$p$-subgroup as well.

 Recall that the \emph{Frattini subgroup} of a group is the intersection of all maximal proper subgroups.
 For our given group $G$, we denote by $\Phi,G',Z\subset G$ the Frattini subgroup, the commutator subgroup, and the center, respectively.